ResponsibleTechWork/RespTechWork-website/CONTRIBUTING.md

 ## Opening an issue

-We recommend opening an issue for the following situations:
+We recommend opening an issue in the following situations:

 * Reporting an error you can’t solve yourself
 * Discussing a high-level topic or idea (for example, community, vision or policies)
 * Proposing a new feature or other project idea

-This list is taken from [Open Source Guides](https://opensource.guide/how-to-contribute/#how-to-submit-a-contribution).
+This list is adapted from [Open Source Guides](https://opensource.guide/how-to-contribute/#how-to-submit-a-contribution).

+## Opening a pull request

+Opening a pull request is appropriate when:

+ * You are submitting trivial fixes (for example, a typo, a broken link or an obvious error)
+ * You are planning to start work on a contribution that was already asked for, or that you’ve already discussed, in an issue

+ These cases are adapted from [Open Source Guides](https://opensource.guide/how-to-contribute/#how-to-submit-a-contribution).

 If you decide to tackle an issue yourself, these are the steps you'll need to take to make a pull request.